SAASphysics/course-physics/src/overview/design.md

     *   IAT tests and discussion
     *   Why this class is structured the way it is
     *   ???
+*   Return to topic on a weekly/biweekly basis

 ### [Problem Solving](problems.html)